FForthmann/FForthmann/README.md

 ### Hi there!

-I am Fabian, a Consultant und Data Scientist studying Applied Data Science in Hamburg, Germany.
+I am Fabian, a Senior Consultant und Data Scientist from Hamburg, Germany.

 *Fulltime scout 🏕️ and lifelong learner 📚.*